reulan/clairvoyance/README.md

 # clairvoyance
 Drift detection and reporting for Terraform.

+THIS TOOL IS A WORK IN PROGRESS AND MAY NOT WORK AS DESCRIBED BELOW

 ## Overview
 Currently, the `clairvoyance` software does the following:
 - Allows running of Terraform commands for specified working directory.